open-mmlab/mmdetection3d/docs/en/advanced_guides/datasets/scannet_det.md

 - `semantic_mask/xxxxx.bin`: The semantic label for each point, value range: \[1, 40\], i.e. `nyu40id` standard.
 Note: the `nyu40id` ID will be mapped to train ID in train pipeline `PointSegClassMapping`.
 - `posed_images/scenexxxx_xx`: The set of `.jpg` images with `.txt` 4x4 poses and the single `.txt` file with camera intrinsic matrix.
 - `scannet_infos_train.pkl`: The train data infos, the detailed info of each scan is as follows:
-  - info\['lidar_points'\]: A dict contains all information relate to the lidar points.
+  - info\['lidar_points'\]: A dict containing all information relate to the lidar points.
     - info\['lidar_points'\]\['lidar_path'\]: The filename of `xxx.bin` of lidar points.
     - info\['lidar_points'\]\['num_pts_feats'\]: The feature dimension of point.
     - info\['lidar_points'\]\['axis_align_matrix'\]: The transformation matrix to align the axis.